nigarofe/vscode-outnav/outnav-workspace/Outlines.md

                         General
                             The Extension shall provide a single webview When VS Code is opened, the Extension shall read the content of outnav-workspace/json_exports/outlines.json
+                            The webview shall use Bootstrap
                         Breadcrumb navigation
-                            The top of the webview shall have a clickable breadcrumb navigation providing a quick way to jump to that level
+                            The Breadcrumb Component shall display a horizontal list of links representing the user's navigation path from the homepage.
+                            The Breadcrumb Component shall render the final item in the path as a dropdown control.
+                            The Breadcrumb Component shall populate the dropdown control with a list of all sibling pages of the current page.
-                            While the the webview is in focus, the breadcrumb navigation shall cycle through each title from the current navigation level sequentially every 1.0 seconds
+                            While the webview is in focus, the Breadcrumb Component shall sequentially cycle the displayed text of the dropdown control through each sibling page title every 1.0 second.
-                            The breadcrumb navigation shall show all options for the current level in a dropdown-like control Main content
+                            While the dropdown text is cycling, when the user hovers over or clicks the dropdown control, the Breadcrumb Component shall immediately pause the cycling.
+                            When the webview loses focus or a navigation occurs, the Breadcrumb Component shall reset the dropdown's displayed text to the title of the current page.
+                        Main content
                             The webview shall have a single main content area that is visually distinct from the breadcrumb navigation and shall occupy the majority of the webview space
                             When the breadcrumb selection changes, the Extension shall update the main content area within to reflect the new selection